Avoid Smoking and Restrict Alcohol

 A Stronger Immune System.

-Without cigarettes and booze, your body is able to direct its energy and resources toward fighting off infection, making you less vulnerable and stronger against disease from run of the mill colds to more serious infections.
+Without cigarettes and booze, your body can direct its energy and resources toward fighting off infection, making you less vulnerable and stronger against disease, from run of the mill colds to more serious infections.

 More Balanced Mood and Mental Clarity.